-At the date of signing these financial statements, the directors' forecasts up to 20 February 2024 indicate that Standard UK will be able to maintain liquidity and a surplus over its Solvency Capital requirement and will be able to continue to trade as a going concern.
+At the date of signing these financial statements, the directors' forecasts for the following 12 months indicate that Standard UK will be able to maintain liquidity and a surplus over its Solvency Capital requirement and will be able to continue to trade as a going concern.
 Even in severely stressed scenarios, the conservative investment portfolio held by Standard UK and the comprehensive reinsurance arrangements in place will limit the extent of any downside risk.
 The directors continue to monitor the position in case any stressed scenarios become more likely than is judged to be the case currently.